 Another question that immediately pops into our minds is how expensive the bottle of F1 champagne is?
 Let’s take a closer look to find out more.

 How Much Does The Champagne Used in F1 Cost?

 Coated in a layer of carbon fiber, F1 champagne is said to take a full week and a detailed 21 step process for craftsmen to get the festive drink bottle.
 Each bottle on the podium has its unique label.

 For example, the winner gets the gold one, silver for the runner up and bronze for the third place.
 You may ask yourself, how much does this complicated bottle of champagne cost?

 Top Tip: The first thing that comes to your mind is that an F1 bottle is suitably expensive.
-That’s true.
-A standard size 750 ml bottle of Carbon costs approximately $500, while the famous 1.5-liter bottle used in the podium costs near $3000.
+In recent years, they have altered the champagne selection to a more affordable option.
+Where a standard size 750 ml bottle of Carbon costs approximately $500, the now used 3-liter bottle of Ferrari Trento podium champagne costs approximately $320 USD.

 There are even bigger bottles of 6 liters Methuselah with a value of $8000 or 15 liters Nebuchadnezzar with a cost of $50,000.

 All in all, uncorking a champagne bottle as a symbol of victory has been an integral part of Formula 1 races since 1967.
 Although the tradition was well kept for the next 25 years, there was a time when winners did not celebrate the victory in this way due to laws on the restriction of alcohol and tobacco ads.

 However, throughout history, various rules have changed, and as of now, champagne is synonymous with Formula 1 races again.

 Interestingly, there are many questions regarding F1 festive champagne.
 Many people are interested in what size champagne bottles in F1, who are the suppliers, and whether spraying it has always been a tradition?